The Campaign to End Insurer Discrimination

 712 H Street NE Suite 1108

 3) Call us to discuss other ways you may be able to support our efforts: (202) 505-IHPC (4472)

-View a list of our generous supporters.
+See a list of our generous supporters, past and present.

-It takes money and people power to:
+It takes people power and money to:

 - Hold Congress and all Federal agencies accountable to the will of the people regarding the healthcare we need and want